Your Professional Tax Notice Response Plan

 At Clear Peak Accounting, our Tax Notice & Audit Representation is an on-demand service, meaning we engage immediately to start tackling the issue.
 We analyze the notice, develop a strategy, and manage all correspondence, turning a stressful situation into a structured, manageable process.

-From Notice to Resolution: A Step-by-Step Look
+From Notice to Resolution: The Step-by-Step Process

 Once you hire a professional, they’ll kick off a clear, multi-step process.
 First is the initial consultation and intake, where they review the notice and your financial situation.
 Next, they perform a detailed analysis to understand the core issue and request specific documents from you.
 After gathering all the necessary information, your representative will prepare and submit a formal, accurate response to the tax authorities on your behalf.